particle-iot/docs/src/content/hardware/power/vehicle-power.md

 ---
 # {{title}}

-While the Electron, E Series, and Boron have power supply inputs that will accept 12V, it's best to avoid connecting the VIN power input directly to a vehicle electrical system.
+While the Electron, E-Series, and Boron have power supply inputs that will accept 12V, it's best to avoid connecting the VIN power input directly to a vehicle electrical system.
 There may be voltage spikes that exceed the absolute maximum limits of the device and cause damage.

 There are many possible designs, but we like the [OpenXC Platform](http://openxcplatform.com/) designs.
 These were created by Ford and open-sourced specifically for using microcontrollers in vehicles.

-The design includes a 5V output which can be used across all devices, including the Photon, P1, Argon, and Xenon as well as the Boron, E Series, and Electron.
+The design includes a 5V output which can be used across all devices, including the Photon, P1, Argon, and Xenon as well as the Boron, E-Series, and Electron.

 This shows the unregulated 12V (top), 5V regulated (middle), and 3V3 from a Boron (bottom):